-The topic Functions involves the use of both algebraic and graphical conventions and terminology to describe, interpret and model relationships of and between changing quantities.
-Knowledge of functions enables students to discover, recognise and generalise connections between algebraic and graphical representations of the same expression and to describe interactions through the use of both dependent and independent variables.
-The study of functions is important in developing students’ ability to find connections and patterns, communicate concisely and precisely, use algebraic techniques and manipulations, describe and solve problems, and predict future outcomes in areas such as finance, economics, data analysis, marketing and weather.
+The topic of Functions involves the use of both algebraic and graphical conventions and terminology to describe, interpret and model relationships of and between changing quantities.
+Knowledge of functions enables students to discover, recognise and generalise connections between algebraic and graphical representations of the same expression and to describe interactions using both dependent and independent variables.
+Studying functions is important in developing students’ ability to find connections and patterns, communicate concisely and precisely, use algebraic techniques and manipulations, describe and solve problems, and predict future outcomes in finance, economics, data analysis, marketing and weather.

 The topic of Trigonometric Functions involves the study of periodic functions in geometric, algebraic, numerical and graphical representations.
-A knowledge of trigonometric functions enables the solving of practical problems involving triangles or periodic graphs, such as waves and signals.
-The study of trigonometric functions is important in developing students’ understanding of periodic behaviour, a property not possessed by any previously studied functions.
+A knowledge of trigonometric functions enables solving practical problems involving triangles or periodic graphs, such as waves and signals.
+Studying trigonometric functions is important in developing students’ understanding of periodic behaviour, a property not possessed by any previously studied functions.
 Utilising this property, mathematical models have been developed that describe the behaviour of many naturally occurring periodic phenomena, such as vibrations or waves, as well as oscillatory behaviour found in pendulums, electric currents and radio signals.

 Exponential and Logarithmic Functions

 The topic Exponential and Logarithmic Functions introduces exponential and logarithmic functions and develops their properties, including the manipulation of expressions involving them.
 The exponential function \( e^x \) is introduced by considering graphs of the derivative of exponential functions.
-A knowledge of exponential and logarithmic functions enables an understanding of practical applications, such as exponential growth and decay, as well as applications within the Calculus topic.
-The study of exponential and logarithmic functions is important in developing students’ ability to solve practical problems involving rates of change in contexts such as population growth and compound interest.
+A knowledge of exponential and logarithmic functions enables an understanding of practical applications, such as exponential growth and decay, and applications within the Calculus topic.
+Studying exponential and logarithmic functions is important in developing students’ ability to solve practical problems involving rates of change in contexts such as population growth and compound interest.

 source – NSW Education Standards Authority